 Selected Popular Publications

-- June 2018, ARRiBot Game Design Demonstration at JASON's National Educators Conference at The George Washington University in Ashburn, VA.
+ARRiBot Game Design Demonstration for the games Quest for Mars, Destructive Interference, Project Stormfury, Race to Restore at JASON's National Educators Conference at The George Washington University in Ashburn, VA, June 2018.

-- September 2015, “Chicago Made Video Games as New Media Art,” invited panelist to discuss the video game The Doctor Will See You Now at the Adler Planetarium’s Adler After Dark Series, Chicago, IL.
+“Chicago Made Video Games as New Media Art,” invited panelist to discuss the video game The Doctor Will See You Now at the Adler Planetarium’s Adler After Dark Series, Chicago, IL, September 2015.

-- April 2015, The Doctor Will See You Now: Official video game selection showcased at the Different Games Conference at New York University, Brooklyn, NY.
+The Doctor Will See You Now: Official video game selection showcased at the Different Games Conference at New York University, Brooklyn, NY, April 2015.

 Selected Conference Presentations, Lectures and Panels